Frequently Asked Questions for Parents

 How much time can I spend when dropping off and settling them down

-You are welcome to come into the class to settle your child but parents are asked to leave the classroom by 9.00am so that we can take the register and start the days learning.
+- You are welcome to come into the class to settle your child but parents are asked to leave the classroom by 9.00am so that we can take the register and start the days learning.

 Is it OK to bring in birthday cakes?

 - If your child would like to bring in food to celebrate their birthday, please inform the teacher so that he\she may distribute it at an appropriate time.
 Do remember to add in some for the teachers and teaching assistants!
 If you would prefer that your child does not eat any cakes, biscuits or sweets provided in this way, please let their class teacher know.

 - It is not usual to buy gifts for staff.
 However, a small token at Christmas and/or the end of the school year is acceptable.
 Staff love anything which a child has made!
 There is no obligation to buy a gift – a note or word of thanks is always appreciated at any time of the year!